iamtheblackunicorn/Libertas/README.markdown

 ## USAGE :pick:

-Getting started with using ***Libertas*** is easy.
+Getting started with using ***Libertas*** is easy! :fox_face:

--  Make an account, click the `New Bit` button, write something, add a picture if you want, and send it off.
+-  Make an account.
+- You will be redirected to your dashboard.
+Press the "New Bit" button.
+- Write something and click "Save".
 -  Congratulations!
 You just made your first "Bit"!
-A "Bit" is what we call a "Tweet" but Twitter is a taboo platform so we don't mention their name.
-(Except in this instance.)
-- To follow someone while logged in, add their username after `/profile/` part.
+- To follow someone while logged in, add their username after the `/profile/` part in the browser address bar.
+Then click the "Follow" part.
-- To share your public profile on ***Libertas*** simply append `/user/yourusername` to the end of the ***Libertas*** root URL.
+- To share your public profile on ***Libertas*** simply append `/user/yourusername` to the end of the ***Libertas*** root URL in the browser address bar.
-- If you click the `timeline` button, you can see all the "Bits" of all the users you have followed.
+- If you click the `timeline` button, you can see all the latest "Bits" of all the users you have followed.

 ## NOTE :scroll: